opsmop/opsmop/docs/source/language.rst

 Roles *must* define a set_resources method, which returns a collection of Resource objects, that actually describe what the role will do.

-Technically resources can also be nested, which allows a way to attach parameters to multiple resources in a block.
+Technically resources can also be nested, which allows a way to attach parameters to multiple resources in a block(F.os_type).
 This is covered in some of the content in the example repo, and is not neccessary in most installations.
 For instance, nested resources can be used to implement tight variable scoping, or assign one conditional to multiple resources simultaneously.

+If you are getting lost, refer back to the example repo and skim it - and seeing it all in context should help it sync in.

+.. _types:

 Types
 =====

 The set_resources() method in a role will return a collection of type instances.

+What are type instances?

 OpsMop plugins are in two parts: Types and Providers.
 Types, like "File" describe a configuration intent and can take a variety of parameters::